 Watching your parent enter their golden years is a natural part of the life cycle.
 But seeing them experience physical and cognitive decline can raise concerns about their well-being, which, in turn, may cause worry about their financial health.
 Talking with your parents about money and their future can be awkward, but it’s also important to ensure they have safe, comfortable later years.

-Here are expert-approved tips for having five of the toughest — but necessary — financial conversations with your aging parent.
+Aren’t sure how to talk to aging parents about finances?
+Here are expert-approved tips for having five of the toughest — but necessary — conversations about money with your aging parent.

 How to set the stage for talking about money with aging parents

 For any delicate topic you need to address with older loved ones, and especially finances, Greg Klingler, director of wealth management at the Government Employees’ Benefit Association, offers the following suggestions for setting the stage for a productive and non-confrontational conversation: